KingReeve/CodingGame_ClashofCode_Repeated_Words/README.md

-# CodingGame_Clash_Submission
+# CodingGame Clash Submission
-I submitted a problem to codingame, but it might need to be made simpler, so I want to record it here.
+I submitted a problem to codingame, but it might need to be made simpler, so I want to record the original here.
+Making it simpler kind of defeats the puzzle, I think, but maybe it is too difficult for a clash.